bleonard252/blakes.dev/src/bridges/why.md

 ## Why are blockchain-based platforms not included?
 Blockchains are nothing short of scam technology.
 [Read the Dogecoin creator's thread about it here](https://archive.ph/d1jOO) and [watch scams unfold here](https://web3isgoinggreat.com/).

+## Why do you include platforms with known moderation problems?

+While I don't recommend against it and I'll aggressively warn about it, I still think that it's important to have these bridges available, for the few holdouts who won't move to a better platform for whatever reason.

+I will, however, remove unmoderated bridges if I find an instance that is moderated with care.
+I won't do the same for bridges that only bridge a few users, or where that is the effect.